eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 with the flow of the application.
 Click on the Trigger Events Button in the sidebar to add such an element to the application.
 A new button should appear on the graph and in the code.

 The sidebar menu can be closed by clicking anywhere in the graph.
-Drag on the button to change its position in the graph.
+Drag the button to change its position in the graph.
 This will also update the corresponding Trigger Events Button position in the code editor.

 To delete an element from the graph, press the small menu icon in its top right corner, then click Remove.